 In the constantly evolving domain of Machine Learning, there are many learning approaches to cater to different use cases.
-In most cases, though, AI teams use two approaches:
+There are two approaches, however, which are most commonly employed:

 - Supervised Learning: Where the model trains on labeled data.
 Forming a hypothesis (a very complex function) that allows for predictions on unlabeled data.
 To this domain belong the tasks of Image Classification, Predictions and Forecasting.